Find a trip

 Each departure date has it's own dedicated tour note, detailing all you need to know about that tour.
 Whether you've already booked, or weighing up your options, please choose carefully the relevant itinerary for you.

-We have the following different versions of the Himalayan Discovery tour available at present.
+We have the following different versions of the Family Himalayan Discovery tour available at present.

 Please select a date: